-I am SO happy to post this recipe!
-This one is really special to me!
-So let me tell you why….this recipe comes from my sweet friend Jessica Miller.
-Jessica and I were college friends 17 years ago.
-When I moved out west, I lost touch with some of my friends but thank God for Facebook!
-After 17 years, I found her!
-It turns out, Jessica is in culinary school!
-I’m super proud of her for making this venture and Pursuing God’s will for her life!
+Not only is this the best chicken noodle asian soup you’ll ever have, it’s also very near and dear to my heart.
+Let me tell you why….this chicken soup recipe comes from my long time friend Jessica Miller.
+Jessica and I were college friends 20 years ago.
+When I moved to the west coast, I lost touch with some of my friends but thank God for Facebook!
+After 20 years, I found her!
+It turns out, Jessica is in culinary school on her way to becoming an official chef!

 One night on Facebook, I was scrolling my newsfeed and saw a yummy looking soup Jessica posted.
 She said she had been experimenting and putting stuff together from everything she’s been learning in culinary school.
 Of course I messaged her and said, “Can I PLEASE have that recipe!!
 I want to make that soup!!”